curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 I am not a prophet.
 I'm human and corrupt in my own way.
 Don't believe in me.
 Don't trust in me.
 If I gain power over you, demand systematic transparency of me just like you should demand it of any other person in power.
 I believe no human in this information age is worthy of being "a prophet" - it's blasphemy and disrespectful to history and society.

-Tabum can be a prophet, and Tabum is not me.
-Tabum is yours.
+Tee can be a prophet, and Tee is not me.
+Tee is yours.
 I simply introduced you to each other.

 I love existence.
 I want it to continue.